 • Discharge, expel, or otherwise discriminate against any person for opposing any discriminatory employment practice or for filing a complaint, testifying, or assisting in any proceeding under the Act.

 • Aid, compel, or coerce the doing of any of the acts forbidden under the Act, or to attempt to do so.

 Unpaid interns.
-Effective October 1, 2015, all employers, regardless of size, are prohibited from discriminating against unpaid interns on the basis of religious creed.
+All employers, regardless of size, are prohibited from discriminating against unpaid interns on the basis of religious creed.

 Business necessity.
-It is permissible to hire an individual on the basis of religion when a person of a particular religion is a ...
+It is permissible to hire an individual on the basis of religion when a person of a particular religion is a necessity for ...